DB03-biology/MDSimulation_PolymerChain/README.md

 Note that here $\eta(t)$ represents a random force which follows a Gaussian distribution and $\gamma$ represents the frictional coefficient.

-Until this, a very basic system of particles has been created which would thus be modified to mimic some specific system.
+Until this, a very basic system of particles has been created, which would thus be modified to mimic some specific system.
 For this purpose, several potentials are applied to specifically modify the system.
 Based on the potentials applied, the forces are then updated.

-**Lennard-Jones (LJ) Potential** is a short-range repulsive force that is applied to a particle pair, which are within a cut-off distance.
+**Lennard-Jones (LJ) Potential** is a short-range repulsive force that is applied to a particle pair which are within a cut-off distance.

 $$V_{LJ}(r) = 4\varepsilon\left[\left(\frac{\sigma}{r}\right)^{12} - \left(\frac{\sigma}{r}\right)^{6}\right]$$

 This provides a volume for each particle from which other particles are kept excluded, hence termed "excluded volume".
 The computational cost is also minimised since LJ potential is only applied to selective particle pairs (those within the cutoff distance).
 The system at this stage resembles a group of non-bonded particles which would behave like those in a gaseous state.

-**Bond potential** is a harmonic potential which is applied between each adjacent particle, to replicate the spring-like motion of the covalently bonded particles.
-Thus the particles are then provided with bonds and hence the system resembles that of a polymer.
+**Bond potential** is a harmonic potential which is applied between each adjacent particle to replicate the spring-like motion of the covalently bonded particles.
+Thus the particles are then provided with bonds, and hence the system resembles that of a polymer.
 The initialization as done for this case involves arranging the particles in a linear fashion and then letting them evolve under the simulation conditions.

 $$V_{bond}(r) = k_{bond}(r - r_{0})^{2}\,/\,2$$